raycast/extensions/extensions/performance-hud/README.md

 # performanceHUD.raycast

-toggle macOS metal performance HUD from raycast
+Toggle macOS metal performance HUD from raycast.

+## what does this do?

+The extension toggles Apples built in Metal perfomance HUD that is avaliable on macOS Ventura and above.
+The overlay shows up on the upper right hand corner of any Metal application.
+More information on the performance HUD can be found on Apples Developer [tech talks](https://developer.apple.com/videos/play/tech-talks/110339/?time=375).